anywai/UDAO-PROJECT2/docs/ContractManager.md

 address StakingContractAddress
 ```

-_Below should be set after the deployment_
+_Below should be set after the deployment
+TODO OLD CODE_

 ### PlatformTreasuryAddress